Morocco Travel Guide | CoraTravels

 Language

 Arabic and Berber (Tamazight) are official languages, French widely spoken from colonial period.
+The linguistic heritage reflects Morocco's historical connection to Andalusian Spain, where Arabic influence shaped the Iberian Peninsula for centuries.
 Essential Arabic phrases: 'As-salaam alaikum' (peace be upon you), 'Shukran' (thank you), 'Bismillah' (with God's blessing - before eating), 'La shukran' (no thank you).
 French useful in cities, English growing among younger people.
 Basic Arabic phrases show respect.

 Safety